The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{3.
 Track 1: The wealth-maximizer's problem}

 }

-This section analyzes the disposition problem for a holder of the 1.148 million BTC Patoshi position whose utility function is personal wealth alone.
-The holder is otherwise rational, informed, and strategic, but has no ideological, legacy, or privacy preferences beyond those strictly necessary to execute.
-Track 1 exists not to recommend wealth-maximizing liquidation but to bound the downside for bitcoin if the actual holder were in fact such a maximizer.
+This section studies the holder of the 1.148 million BTC Patoshi position whose only goal is personal wealth.
+The holder is otherwise rational, informed, and strategic, with no ideological, legacy, or privacy aims beyond what execution requires.
+Track 1 bounds the mechanical downside for bitcoin if the real holder did happen to be a pure wealth-maximizer.

 \hypertarget{market-depth-and-absorption-arithmetic}{